KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 A bridge over (not) troubled waters: Collecting marine data from your couch Sarah Kaiser
 Grand Ballroom A
+Collecting telemetry on boats, a specialized marine data collection platform (Signal K), and an MQTT bridge to bring it all into our smart home dashboards on Home Assistant.

 Brains and Explosions: A Simple VDB Writer for Python Joachim Pfefferkorn
 Grand Ballroom B
+Neurovolume: a low-dependency, Python library for writing VDBs.
+This talk spans Zig/Python interoperability, satellite data, big spinning magnets, dead salmon, and Blender plugins.
+VDB is a volumetric data format.

 Memory management in CPython, fast or slow?